 BlackRock to add bitcoin as eligible investment to two funds

-Jan 20 (Reuters) - BlackRock Inc BLK.N is adding bitcoin futures as an eligible investment to two funds, a company filing showed, in a move to bring the world of cryptocurrency to its clients.
+Jan 21 (Reuters) - BlackRock Inc BLK.N, the world's largest asset manager, is adding bitcoin futures as an eligible investment to two funds, a company filing showed.

 The funds will invest only in cash-settled bitcoin futures traded on commodity exchanges registered with the Commodity Futures Trading Commission, the company said in a filing to the Securities and Exchange Commission on Wednesday.